A complete guide to GRC

 Identifying risks

 Identifying a risk before it becomes a real issue is vital.
-This will ensure that the organization is equipped to deal with risks as they arise by identifying, classifying, and analyzing their causes up front.
+This ensures that the organization is equipped to deal with risks as they arise by identifying, classifying, and analyzing their causes up front.

-Whenever risks do manifest despite prior anticipation, there should be effective risk mitigation and management frameworks in place to handle them.
+There should be effective risk mitigation and management frameworks in place to handle whatever risks arise, anticipated or not.

 Managing and learning from risks

 This applies to risks that have already manifested.
 The organization should take measures to minimize the damage caused by the manifested risk.
-It's essential to have measures in place to learn from the risks that have been dealt with.
-This will help ensure that the same mistake is not repeated twice.
+It's essential to have measures in place to learn from the risks that have been addressed.
+This helps ensure that the same mistake is not repeated.

-Risk deterrence is crucial for optimized operations.
-Risk deterrence aims to eliminate risks even before they become a reality.
+Risk deterrence is crucial for optimized operations as it aims to eliminate risks before they become a reality.
 A set of heuristics is put in place to monitor business processes for potential risks that could crop up.
 Once these are identified, measures are taken to defuse the flawed processes before they result in manifested risks.
 Deterrence is better than risk management and mitigation.

 3. Compliance